Procurement playbook - How to drive custom deals on Azure Marketplace

 To complete a purchase of private offers, you must complete two steps: accept and purchase.
 Accepting requires billing account admin permissions, while purchasing requires subscription owner or contributor permissions.

-For SaaS products, activating a SaaS subscription is done at the publisher's portal and requires Microsoft Entra permissions to perform single sign-on to third-party products.
+For SaaS products, activating a SaaS subscription is done at the publisher's portal and requires Microsoft Entra permissions to perform single sign-on to non-microsoft products.
 See more information on configuring how users consent to applications.

-Find your permissions and account settings
+Your permissions and account settings

-• Private marketplace: If private marketplace is enabled on your tenant, the product you plan to buy should be in the allowlist
+- Private marketplace: If private marketplace is enabled on your tenant, the product you plan to buy should be in the allowlist.

-To find your billing account permissions, go to the Azure portal and select Cost Management & Billing > Billing Scopes > (select the billing account you want) > Access Management (IAM).
+To find your billing account permissions, go to Azure portal and select Cost Management & Billing > Billing Scopes > (select the billing account you want) > Access Management (IAM).

 If you don't have the necessary permissions, you need to find someone in your organization who has them.
 In some organizations, there's a need for two or three different people who have each of the permissions.
 These people need to take the actual actions to complete the purchase.

 Some customers prefer to create one "bucket-subscription" for all marketplace purchases and give the procurement person permissions to it.
-This enables the procurement person to complete all transactions by themselves.
+It enables the procurement person to complete all transactions by themselves.
 The purchases can later be moved to other subscriptions so they can be reflected under the correct cost centers.

 Governance and control of products inventory

 Are you looking to enable marketplace products within your organization, yet wish to avoid unrestricted access to the entire marketplace catalog?
 Azure Private Marketplace provides a solution.
-It allows you to curate subsets of products tailored to your organization or even specific teams at the subscription level.
+It helps you to curate subsets of products tailored to your organization or even specific teams at the subscription level.

 The Azure Private Marketplace operates on three fundamental principles:

-• Any user within your organization can submit a request to add a product to the private marketplace's allowlist.
+- Any user within your organization can submit a request to add a product to the private marketplace's allowlist.

-• The marketplace administrator receives these requests and has the authority to approve or decline them.
+- The marketplace administrator receives these requests and has the authority to approve or decline them.

 Procurement management